Findings Of Sleep Psychology And Mental Health Implications

 • Dependence on sleep medications

 Humans seem to be the only mammals that choose to stay up and put off sleep even when we feel tired.
-We pull all-nighters to study for exams or work double shifts, we stay up late watching movies or taking redeye flights, and we spend time in bed scrolling on social media instead of resting.
+We pull all-nighters to study for exams or work double shifts, we stay up late watching movies or taking redeye flights, and we spend time in bed scrolling on social media instead of falling asleep.
 While these habits may seem harmless, sleep psychologists have found that a frequently delayed sleep schedule may lead to depression, an increased risk of metabolic disorders and type-2 diabetes, and other potential health concerns.
 To try and decrease this risk, it’s generally recommended that you aim to sleep and wake around the same time every day and try to get at least seven to nine hours per night.

-Lack of sleep can affect mood
+Lack of rest can affect mood and mental health

 There’s a reason why someone who’s in a bad mood is sometimes said to have “gotten up on the wrong side of the bed."
-Sleep psychology reports suggest that not getting enough sleep or getting low-quality rest can affect mood, potentially making someone feel more cranky or irritable than they might usually be.
+Sleep psychology reports suggest that not getting enough sleep or getting low-quality sleep can affect mood, potentially making someone feel more cranky or irritable than they might usually be.
 Lack of sleep can also make it more difficult for a person to control their mood, possibly resulting in a decreased ability to handle times when they are angry or upset, which could negatively interfere with daily functioning, work, relationships, and overall well-being.

 Sleep debt and depression are linked

 According to a 2019 study, sleep disturbances are the most prominent symptom in those with depression.
 In fact, they used to be regarded as “a main secondary manifestation of depression” as well until researchers discovered that pre-existing insomnia is a risk factor that can increase one’s likelihood of developing depression.
 Sleep disturbances and depression also appear to have a bi-directional relationship, meaning that the presence of one can exacerbate the other.
-In this way, prioritizing good sleep and/or getting help for sleep issues could help you protect or improve your mental health.
+In this way, prioritizing good sleep and/or getting help for sleep issues could help you safeguard or improve your mental health.

 Sleep deprivation can affect memory

 As a 2020 study on the topic puts it, our working memory is “very sensitive to sleep deprivation.”
-Since working memory correlates strongly with important elements of executive function like reasoning, planning, decision-making, and carrying out complex tasks, a decrease can have significant effects on a person’s cognitive performance.
+Since working memory correlates strongly with important elements of executive function like reasoning, planning, decision-making, and carrying out complex tasks, a decrease in sleep can have significant effects on a person’s cognitive performance.
 If you’re not getting enough sleep, you might be more prone to making mistakes at school, work, or at home that could be frustrating or even dangerous to you or others.

 Some naps may make you more tired